dakom35/Cpp-course/README.md

 # Cpp-course
-Toy examples to understand the fundamentals of cpp.
-Explanations for each repo coming soon.
+Toy examples to understand a c++ online course.
+Stored here for convenience if I need to come back to it one day.